 You should never allow an app to have device admin permission.
 This will prevent you from uninstalling it.
 You should also check online reviews and browse the developer’s website to find out whether or not it’s genuine.

 Make sure your Android operating system is up to date.
-This concludes my list of tips for Virus Removal For Android.
+This concludes my list of tips for Virus Removal.